Catering business valuation

-Catering companies are a major segment of the food and drink industry, classified under SIC 5812 and NAICS 72232.
+Catering companies make up a major segment of the food and drink industry.
+They fall under the SIC 5812 and NAICS 72232 industrial classification..
 Successful catering businesses sell quite often.
-This is good news if you need to determine the fair market value of your company.
+So if you need to determine the fair market value of your company, you should have plenty of market evidence.

-In fact, valuation multiples derived from recent sales of similar firms give you an accurate and highly defensible way to estimate what your business is worth.
+In fact, valuation multiples derived from recent sales of similar firms give you an accurate and highly defensible way to estimate you company’s value.

 For a catering business, the most commonly used valuation multiples are these: